Ipasky/aws-minecraft-modded-server/README.md

 ## 5 - Java and Forge Installation
-Its crucial for minecraft that a Java version was installed previously, we can install Java 17 with that command:
+Its crucial for Minecraft to have Java installed beforehand.
+To install Java 17, use the following command:

 ```bash
 sudo yum install java-17-amazon-corretto -y